Manukau Heads

 150th Anniversary plague in memory of the sunken HMS Orpheus and its crew

-The views were amazing and we enjoyed this trip out to Manukau Heads and its tiny lighthouse … and it was not just the lighthouse and its views that were great, but also the drive through rural landscape away from the city!
+The views were amazing and we enjoyed this trip out to Manukau Heads and its tiny lighthouse.
+And it was not just the lighthouse and its views that were great, but also the drive through rural landscape away from the city!

 MH14